Serious Question: Why Does My Hair Look Greasy Right After I Wash It?

 When should you use a clarifying shampoo?

 The type of shampoo you use matters, though.
-Kingsley says it’s imperative to choose a product suited to your hair texture so that it provides the right level of cleansing and moisturizing ingredients — and doesn’t weigh your hair down.
-Those with fine hair might like to opt for a 'volumizing' or 'thickening' shampoo which will clean your hair and scalp without leaving behind a heavy feeling, suggests Kingsley.
-Try JVN Embody Daily Volumizing Shampoo, $34, Kérastase Densifique Thickening Shampoo for Thinning Hair, $57, or Verb Body Boosting Volume Shampoo, $20.
+Kingsley says it’s imperative to choose a product suited to your hair texture so that it provides the right level of cleansing and moisturising ingredients — and doesn’t weigh your hair down.
+Those with fine hair might like to opt for a 'volumising' or 'thickening' shampoo which will clean your hair and scalp without leaving behind a heavy feeling, suggests Kingsley.
+She uses the Body Building Shampoo, £27.

-If your hair is thick, curly or coily, consider something packed with hydrating and moisturizing agents like OUAI Thick Hair Shampoo, $43.50, with panthenol and shea butter, PATTERN by Tracee Ellis Ross Hydration Shampoo, $29, with aloe and honey, or Fenty Beauty The Rich One Moisture Repair Shampoo, $39, with plant oils and strengthening amino acids.
+If your hair is thick, curly or coily, consider something packed with hydrating and moisturising agents like OUAI Thick Hair Shampoo, £28, with panthenol and shea butter, Maui Moisture Nourish & Moisture Coconut Milk Shampoo, £8.99, with mango butter and guava oil, or Fenty Beauty The Rich One Moisture Repair Shampoo, £29, with plant oils and strengthening amino acids.

 AdvertisementADVERTISEMENT

 Kingsley suggests shampooing twice using something with the ingredient lauryl betaine, which cleanses deeply without causing irritation.
-Try Lush Swell Shampoo, $48, or Noughty Pumped Up Shampoo, $11.99.
+She recommends the Philip Kingsley Flaky/Itchy Anti-Dandruff Shampoo, £14.
+Also try Aveda Scalp Solutions Balancing Shampoo, £30, or Noughty Detox Dynamo Clarifying Shampoo, £8.99, if you’d rather spend less.

 Does conditioner make hair look greasy or dirty?